jihyeonjeong11/next13-whatIDo/README.md

 05/08: Took performance pictures not using context and using context! with Context HOC, children components not intended to be rerendered, are rerendered.
 (TodoHandle and TodoForm)

+05/09: Found out the contextFactory pattern is not showing any better comparing plain context pattern.
+Because... since the consumer has reliability rendering two additional components, todoHandle and todoForm. these two keeps rerendering when context value changes.
+Or maybe I'm using it wrong. need more study to use it properly.

 Now We can check the benefit of contextFactory function!

 Next, TKDodo blog with context & loading and error